jandiee/applifting-frontend-challenge-blog-app/README.md

 ### Article Detail

 * Related articles - used in the Figma designs, not even mentioned in the API.
 Would be cool to have some kind of magic to recognize related articles and provide it in the `articles/{id}` endpoint :) I created a static component for related articles, but they show just Lorem Ipsum.
 Maybe I could have provided random articles based on their IDs, anyway... :)

+### My Articles sorting proposed implementation

+* Have a state with a sorting key (default e.g. `createdAt`).
+After clicking on another table header row, change this state, then use `useEffect` with the sorting key state in the dependency array to re-sort the articles.

 ### Loaders, About Page, Not Found Page